Tim-Maes/GraphR/README.md

-# GraphR - GraphAPI solution template
+# Clean Architecture GraphAPI solution template

 Simple Graph API architecture template using Dapper ORM for .NET 8.
 Ideal if you need to set up an Graph API on a existing database.
 Just install and use the template and start adding queries and mutations.